mohamedayad10/Docker-Demo-App/README.md

 # Docker-Demo-App
-This demo app shows a simple user profile app set up using  index.html with pure js and css styles nodejs backend with express mode mongodb for data storage All components are docker-based.
+This demo app shows a simple user profile app set up using  index.html with pure js and css styles nodejs backend with express mode mongodb for data storage All components are docker-based. is demo app shows a simple user profile app set up using

+index.html with pure js and css styles nodejs backend with express module mongodb for data storage

+All components are docker-based